rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 A pinned object is not moved by the garbage collector.
-This is for example used when reading data with the read system call which can block and allows the garbage collector to run in the mean while.
+This is for example used when reading data with the read system call which can block and allows the garbage collector to run in the meanwhile.
 In this case the buffer used to store the read data can't be moved.

 #### Frozen